gap-packages/rcwa/readme.txt

 standard GAP installation.
 RCWA can be used under UNIX, under Windows and on the MacIntosh.
 It is completely written in the GAP language and does neither contain  nor require  external binaries.
 In particular,  warnings concerning missing binaries when GRAPE  is loaded can savely be ignored.
+The author re- commends to use GAPDoc version 1.0 or higher to obtain the best possible lay- out of the online help texts.

                                 Installation